It is a protective covering that acts as a barrier between the internal and external environment of a cell (in animals).

-The microfilaments of the cytoskeleton are attached to certain proteins in the cell membrane, especially the integral ones.
-It has also been suggested that these microfilaments hold proteins in place, since the latter have a tendency to move.
+The cytoskeleton microfilaments are attached to specific proteins in the cell membrane, especially the integral ones.
+It has also been suggested that these microfilaments hold proteins in place since the latter tend to move.

 The cell membrane is responsible for the transport of molecules and ions in and out of the cell.
-The membrane is semi-permeable, it allows certain molecules to move freely through it.
+The semi-permeable membrane allows specific molecules to move freely through it.

 Passive transport does not require cells to expend energy.
-It can occur in the form of simple diffusion, facilitated diffusion, or osmosis.
+It can occur in simple diffusion, facilitated diffusion, or osmosis.

 Simple diffusion refers to the movement of molecules through a membrane, from an area of higher concentration to one of lower concentration.
-Such movement continues until both sides have a uniform concentration.
+Such activity continues until both sides have a uniform concentration.

-There are certain factors that affect the rate of passive or simple diffusion.
-A faster movement may be noticed, in the case of a large concentration difference (between the inner and outer sides) or if the temperature is high.
+Certain factors affect the rate of passive or simple diffusion.
+A faster movement may be noticed in the case of a significant concentration difference (between the inner and outer sides) or if the temperature is high.

-In this case, the movement of the solvent molecules is from a less concentrated solution to a more concentrated part.
+In this case, the movement of the solvent molecules is from a less concentrated solution to a more focused part.
 Osmosis is also a form of passive diffusion.

 A type of passive transport facilitates diffusion.
-In facilitated diffusion, molecules pass through channels in certain transport proteins.
+In facilitated diffusion, molecules pass through channels in specific transport proteins.
 Even this type of diffusion does not require any energy.

-However, if the molecules being transported are too large or the intended motion is against the gradient (from low to high concentration), then energy has to be expended.
+However, if the molecules being transported are too large or the intended motion is against the gradient (from low to high concentration), energy must be expended.

-In such cases, the molecules / ions are identified by certain proteins, before they are transported across the plasma membrane, by another set of proteins that obtain energy from ATP and this is called active transport.
+In such cases, the molecules/ions are identified by specific proteins before they are transported across the plasma membrane by another set of proteins that obtain energy from ATP, and this is called active transport.